 - Always use filtered water.
 This doesn’t only mean a better taste, but also will not contain any chemicals which could scale up the internals of your machine.

 - If you do like to grind yourself or are tempted to try it, buy a burr grinder rather than a blade version.
-It doesn’t have to be a high end model, but will mean a more consistent particle size.
+It doesn’t have to be a high-end model but will mean more consistent particle size.
 This is not so crucial with some other machines and coffee types but can be vital with espressos.
 We have reviewed them all here to help you decide.

 - Remember your particular method, as every machine and individual is different.
 You have needed to experiment for the past few days to get the taste right and hurrah!
 You created the most perfect espresso ever yesterday.
 It is easy to remember which coffee you used, you have your tamping method spot on, and the cup was perfectly pre-warmed.
 Fabulous.
 But you can’t remember the dose weight of the coffee or the time you spent extracting it.
 You dread it will never be recreated again.
 So make a note of what you did and refer to it until it is ingrained in your mind.